hrisav/EDA-Google-Play-Store-Apps/README.md

 # EDA-Google-Play-Store-Apps

 Files:
+-

 GoogleAppStoreDataSet.csv (Dataset which was shortened)

 EDA of Google Play Store Apps.ipynb

+Objective:
+-
+The objective of the project was to analyze the data and provide insights, which would help the android developers to understand the factors behind the ratings of any app.

 In-scope Features:
+-

 - App
 - Category